incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 In this manner I finished the assignment and gave it to the client.
 I had two days to go for a visit around the place.
 As I was watching a tomb my instinctive thoughts about the plausible errors in my work started to take over me but with the fact that there never existed any piece of code before going through a test did not let those thoughts take over me, and they seem to have evaporated.
-The sight seeing was pleasant with nothing in the back of my mind.
+The sightseeing was pleasant with nothing in the back of my mind.